Course ASSIST HEIDI – Designing and implementing Assistive Tools for people with disabilities

 - Lecturers Martin Deinhofer, Alija Sabic and Sarah Langer

-- The course will be offered at least until SS2026
+- The course will be offered in SS2026 and yearly in the summer semesters.

 Prerequisites

-- Either programming or embedded development skills recommended
+- Skills in one of 3D design/printing, programming or embedded development recommended

 Course details